GithubAshishHere/Xcode-14.3-Libarclite-Files/README.md

 7. Right Click on XcodeDefault.xctoolchain
 8. Select Show Package Contents
 9. Click on usr
+10. Click on lib
-10. Click on arc
+11. Click on arc
-11. Download all files & Add them to the arc folder
+12. Download all files & Add them to the arc folder
-12. Now you are ready to run the app. :)
+13. Now you are ready to run the app. :)